ashki23/sbox/README.md

 ## Interactive

 `interactive` is an alias for using cluster interactively using Slurm `srun` command.
+The `interactive jupyter` command lets users work on the cluster from a Jupyter interface.
+The command submits a batch file by `sbatch` command and runs a Jupyter server on the cluster.
+Multiple kernels and environments can be applied to use different software and packages in JupyterLab.

 ### Command line options